-In 2003, the U.S. Department of Energy (DOE) awarded cooperative agreements to seven Regional Carbon Sequestration Partnerships (RCSPs), shown in the figure below.
-The seven RCSPs are tasked to determine the best geologic and terrestrial storage approaches and apply technologies to safely and permanently store CO2 for their specific regions.
+In 2003, the U.S. Department of Energy (DOE) awarded cooperative agreements to seven Regional Carbon Sequestration Partnerships (RCSPs), which are tasked to determine the best geologic storage approaches and apply technologies to safely and permanently store CO2 for their specific regions.
 Geographical differences in fossil fuel use and storage opportunities across North America dictate regional approaches to storage of CO2 and other greenhouse gases.
-The seven RCSPs focus on the carbon capture and storage (CCS) opportunities within their specific regions, while collectively building an effective and robust nationwide initiative.
-Through this process, each RCSP has developed a regional carbon management plan to identify the most suitable storage strategies and technologies, aid in regulatory development, and propose appropriate infrastructure for CCS commercialization within their respective regions.
+The RCSPs are focusing on the carbon capture and storage (CCS) opportunities within their specific regions, while collectively building an effective and robust nationwide initiative.
+The RCSP Initiative is being implemented in the following three phases:

 - Characterization Phase (2003–2005): Initial characterization of their region’s potential to store CO2 in different geologic formations.